Pomaria, South Carolina

 Pomaria is a town in Newberry County, South Carolina, United States.
-The population was 179 at the 2010 census.
+The population was 127 at the 2020 census.

 History

 Pomaria was first settled in the mid 18th century by German, Swiss, and Dutch immigrants escaping the poverty and harsh conditions resulting from the Thirty Years' War.
-Many of these immigrants brought with them the beliefs and ideals of their Lutheran Religion.
+Many of these immigrants brought with them the beliefs and ideals of their Lutheran religion.

 The first meeting of the South Carolina Lutheran Synod was in the house of John Eichelberger, who lived in Pomaria.
 Some of the later presidents of The Synod lived in or preached in and around Pomaria.

-Pomaria was later affected by the establishment of the Hope School.
+Pomaria was later shaped by the establishment of the Hope School.
 The Hope School was a Rosenwald School to help rural African-Americans attend school.
 The land was donated by the family of James Haskell Hope, who later became the longest serving Superintendent of Education of South Carolina.

 In addition to Hope School, the Folk-Holloway House, Hatton House, Pomaria (Summer-Huggins House), and St. John's Lutheran Church are listed on the National Register of Historic Places.

-Pomaria was the birthplace and boyhood home of Thermon Ruth, founder of the legendary Selah Jubilee Singers and promoter of gospel music at the Apollo Theater in Harlem.
+Pomaria was the birthplace and boyhood home of Thermon Ruth, founder of the Selah Jubilee Singers and promoter of gospel music at the Apollo Theater in Harlem.